Sigmmma/c20/src/content/h3/tags/object/item/weapon/readme.md

 # Weapon aim assist

+{% alert %}
+For **melee** weapons the lunge range is set as the autoaim range & falloff range, lunge range however is *effectively* capped at a value of 5.2 for the autoaim fields, past this the lunge is either disabled or is inconsistent
+{% /alert %}

 This section defines weapon assist features to make target aquisition easier, especially for controller. **autoaim** is more commonly known as *bullet magnetism* and is where your projectiles deviate towards targets without input from the player, making the ability to hit targets easier. **magnetism** is more commonly known as *aim assist* where your reticle is gently pulled onto targets without player input, this makes target aquisition and tracking much easier.

 | Fields | Data type | Description
 |-------|----------|--------------